JavierLMB/Tracker/README.md

 Tracker: You'll be presented with three options:

-- **New Activity:** Add new activities with details like type, name, and duration.
+- New Activity: Add new activities with details like type, name, and duration.
-- **Breakdown:** Visualize your activity data in a doughnut chart format for a detailed breakdown.
+- Breakdown: Visualize your activity data in a doughnut chart format for a detailed breakdown.
-- **Summary:** Overview of your activities, their total hours, and top activity.
+- Summary: Overview of your activities, their total hours, and top activity.

 ## **Extra feature**

-Preset: Opt for the "Male" option and set your name and last name to "preset" in order to access a pre-filled profile.
+Preset: Opt for the "Male" option and set your first and last name to "preset" in order to access a pre-filled profile.
 Experience the app's features immediately, allowing for effortless exploration and understanding.

 ## **Technologies Used**